MichaelCurrin/twitterverse/docs/models.md

  - show Towns which are in Asia

-### Tweets and Profiles model
+## Tweets and Profiles model

-See the [tweets](/app/models/tweets.py) model file.
+See the _tweets.py_ model file.

 * **Tweet table**
-    - Twitter tweets, using part of the tweet object returned from tweepy from the Twitter API.
+    - Twitter tweets, using part of the tweet object returned from _tweepy_ from the Twitter API.
     - must be mapped to a Profile record.
 * **Profile table**
     - Twitter users